XZ3149/4761_project/README.md

 # 4761_project

-This is the GitHub repo for 4761 final project by
+This is the GitHub repo for 4761 final project by Haochen Sun, Yuchen Xu, and Xingpei Zhang

 Dependencies:
 ```